eklem1/Phys512_EK/Final Project/README.md

  - Energy_BC_P.jpg : energy plot
  - Energy_BC_P_justPo.jpg : energy plot

 This energy seems to eventually stabilize, which makes sense as the particles cannot leave the grid and therefor find a stable equilibrium point.
+I'm not really sure if the matter clumps should dissolve here or if this is a problem in my code.

 ### Q4
 **Q4_work.ipynb**: Code and plots used to develope the scale-invariant power spectrum.